-Typically, the most highly valued colors of jadeite are the most intensely green, translucent varieties, though traditionally white has been considered the most valuable of the jades by the Chinese.
+The most highly valued colors of jadeite are the most intensely green, though white has been considered the most valuable of the jades by the Chinese.

 Natural Icy Imperial Emerald Green Jadeite Dragon's Fang Pendant 16 carats.

 |Jadeite’s three most important qualities, in order of their impact on value, are color, transparency, and texture.
 The finest-quality jadeite is known as Imperial jade.
 The royal court of China once had a standing order for all available material of this kind, and it’s one of the world’s most expensive gems.|| |

 The Hutton-Mdivani Necklace carries 27 matching pure jadeite beads. $27.44m

 Jadeite and diamond pendant £180k

 |Jadeite’s transparency ranges from opaque to semitransparent.
 The best jadeite is semitransparent.
 The finest quality jadeite is usually cut into cabochons.|